-A detail of the Roman Theatre in 2003
+A detail of the Roman Theatre

 In the midst of the half-buried ruins of the ancient city are some curious remains of an early Greek theatre.
 The avenues, out of which are large chambers or vaults, now all subterranean, are built of descending arches tending to a centre, probably at the area of the theatre.

 The workmanship is extremely good, and is colossal, the stones being some nine, and others fourteen, feet in length.
 Entering with lights, we saw that many of these chambers much resembled each other, and that they were all extremely perfect.
 We encountered thousands of bats, flying towards the entrance in a cloud; and as they rushed out we were obliged to crouch down, to prevent their striking our faces, or with the flapping of their wings extinguishing our candles.

 Charles Fellows - Journal Written during an Excursion in Asia Minor in 1838

 When Pliny was invested with the government of this province,

 his attention was much engaged in public works. (..)
 In his letters to the emperor Trajan he frequently urges the completion

 of magnificent works under the imperial auspices, and demands that

 architects and superintendants should be sent from Rome, as competent

 persons were not to be found in the country.
 Dallaway